igmk/pamtra/doc/source/settings.rst

 tmatrix_db_path                    str                            database/   path to T-Matrix data base write_nc                           bool                           True        write netcdf or ascii output
 ================================== ============================== =========== ===========================================================================================

+\* These variables *can* be also provided as list to account for different instrument specifications.
+In this case, each entry corresponds to one frequency.